reichow-lab/subunit_analysis/README.md

 python3 Metadata_Extraction.py
 ```

-By the end of this step a properly formatted .csv file should have been generated containing all the extracted metadata from the particles in the .cs file.
+By the end of this step a properly formatted metadata.csv file should have been generated containing all the extracted metadata from the particles in the .cs file.

 Example lines of properly formatted .csv file
 ```